How to Nail the Multiple Mini Interview [Preparation Guide]

 You also want to practise using some “action” words, such as:

-If you’re subject to a bit of stage fright, you’ll need to work on building skills in this area.
+If you’re subject to a bit of stage fright, you will need to work on building skills in this area.
 The last thing you want is nerves ruining all your hard work.

 The good news is that confidence is developed, not inherited!
-But you’ll need to put some time into it.
+But you will need to put some time into it.

-Make sure you practise with friends and family, too, as they’ll offer you honest feedback and (hopefully!) encouragement.
+Make sure you practise with friends and family, too, as they will offer you honest feedback and (hopefully!) encouragement.
 Bonus points if you do it under timed MMI-style conditions!

 Make use of this preparation guide to carefully prepare for each different category of interview station, and you can’t go wrong.

-Just remember that you’ve only got a small window of time in each interview, so you can’t afford to waffle or go off on tangents.
+Just remember that you have only got a small window of time in each interview, so you can’t afford to waffle or go off on tangents.
 Your answers need to be direct and concise, and that’s something you can master with practice.

-You’ve made it this far, now get ready to smash the MMI and achieve that med school dream!
+You’ve made it this far, now get ready to smash the MMI and achieve that medical school dream!